The wall sit exercise is often overlooked as a leg exercise due to its simplicity in nature.

 - Sport-specific endurance

+Remember that wall sits do not provide a complete workout.
 You will still need to do exercises to work your other leg muscles, such as lunges and hamstring curls, so you don’t overtrain your quads.

+Yes, wall sits burn calories.
+Everything you do burns calories, including sitting here reading this right now.
+Therefore, wall sits also burn calories.
 Whilst wall sits do burn calories, they are less known for their calorie-burning effects and better known for their ability to build muscular endurance.

 Ideally, you should do wall sits for 30 to 60 seconds in sets of 3.
 If you are a beginner and can’t hold wall sits for very long, start off with 5 sets of 10 to 15 seconds and build up to being able to do 30 continuous seconds.

-Once you can easily do wall sits for 60 seconds, consider variations such as the one leg wall sit, or adding some extra weight.
+Once you can easily do wall sits for 60 seconds, consider variations such as the one-leg wall sit, or adding some extra weight.

+There are several ways to make wall sits easier.
 Being in the right position makes it easy by providing you with comfort in terms of your posture.
 Should you require assistance when starting out, place your hands on your thighs and support a bit of your body weight so you’re not fully loading your legs.

 Focusing on contracting your abdominal muscles while doing the wall sit which will help stabilize your body and make it easier to hold the position for longer.